turambar173/indigo-lbtda-onedata/README.md

  2                | Trieste    | 172.18.0.3
  3                | Heidelberg | 172.18.0.4

-Table 1: IPs of the Onedata installation with pre-configured VM <a name="t-vm-ip"></a>
+Table 1: IPs of the Onedata installation with pre-configured VM

 Congratulation, now Onedata is running!
 You can now jump to [Step 2](#step-2---use-onedata) to continue the tutorial.